 Gretchen La Roche

 +64 4 473 0329

 Gretchen has an extensive background in the arts.
 She is a trained musician and for the past year has been the Chief Executive of Chamber Music New Zealand.
 Prior to that position she was the CEO of the Christchurch Symphony Orchestra for eight years.
-Hailing from Te Tairawhiti, she is also a Trustee of the Tairawhiti Festival and a member of Creative New Zealand’s arts advocacy group, Te Rōpū Mana Toi.
+Hailing from Te Tairawhiti, she is a member of Creative New Zealand’s arts advocacy group, Te Rōpū Mana Toi.
 Gretchen has previously worked at Creative New Zealand as a Senior Programme Adviser.

 Senior Manager, Business Services

 “The Business Services team provides the tools for Creative New Zealand to make the best decisions on how funding is passed to others so that the New Zealand arts sector is strong both here and overseas.”